bitnami/charts/bitnami/postgresql-ha/README.md

 Consequences:

-- No backwards compatibility issues are expected.
+- No backwards compatibility issues are expected since all the data is at PostgreSQL pods, and Pgpool uses a deployment without persistence.
+Therefore, upgrades should work smoothly from `1.x.x` versions.
 - Environment variables related to LDAP configuration were renamed removing the `PGPOOL_` prefix.
 For instance, to indicate the LDAP URI to use, you must set `LDAP_URI` instead of `PGPOOL_LDAP_URI`

 ## 1.0.0